kriogenia/empathy-academy-search-path-module/doc/Week2.md

 Today my main goal is to build the search function properly with what I think is the best possible approach.
 The first problem was dealing with the generics, and the SearchResponse item that uses them, but I think I got it abstracting from that class.

+The next point is adapting the output to the required names and order.